Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 687 daily trips across all routes, equivalent to about 42 weekly trips per individual stop.
+Residents' average distance to the nearest stop is 163 meters.
+Daily service frequency averages 687 trips across all routes, equating to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport